-Below are the responses I received along with the name of the food trucks they own or manage.
-Do you agree with their assessment?
-Share your perspective in the comments section below or on Facebook.
+Do you agree with these assessments?
+You can add your perspective on Facebook.
 If you want to learn about starting a successful food truck, read and listen to out our full Food Truck Case Study.

 They don’t understand the food service industry.
 They think of it as some kind of investment.
 Hiring some one else to run the truck.
 There is a huge difference between being a good cook around the house and being able to run the business side of food service.
 You need to have control of your costs.